Bitcoin Planet (BTPL) Trading Down 88.1% This Week

 About Bitcoin Planet

-Bitcoin Planet (CRYPTO:BTPL) is a PoW/PoS coin that uses the Skein hashing algorithm.
-It launched on June 17th, 2017.
+Bitcoin Planet is a PoW/PoS coin that uses the Skein hashing algorithm.
+Its genesis date was June 17th, 2017.
 Bitcoin Planet’s total supply is 7,302,962 coins and its circulating supply is 6,804,362 coins.
+Bitcoin Planet’s official Twitter account is @bitcoin_planet_.
 Bitcoin Planet’s official website is bitcoin-planet.net.
-Bitcoin Planet’s official Twitter account is @bitcoin_planet_.

 Buying and Selling Bitcoin Planet

-Bitcoin Planet can be purchased on these cryptocurrency exchanges: Novaexchange and CoinExchange.
-It is usually not presently possible to purchase alternative cryptocurrencies such as Bitcoin Planet directly using US dollars.
-Investors seeking to trade Bitcoin Planet should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bitcoin Planet using one of the aforementioned exchanges.
+Bitcoin Planet can be traded on these cryptocurrency exchanges: CoinExchange and Novaexchange.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Bitcoin Planet directly using U.S. dollars.
+Investors seeking to acquire Bitcoin Planet should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bitcoin Planet using one of the aforementioned exchanges.

 Receive News & Updates for Bitcoin Planet Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitcoin Planet and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.